-- Authority to Enact Prohibitions and Restrictions.
-The governing body of any (a) municipality or county may enact ordinances designed to permit the imposition of prohibitions and restrictions within the emergency area during a state of emergency declared pursuant to G.S.
-166A-19.21.
-Authority to impose by declaration prohibitions and restrictions under this section, and to impose those prohibitions and restrictions at a particular time as appropriate, may be delegated by ordinance to the mayor of a municipality or to the chairman of the board of county commissioners of a county.

-- (b) Type of Prohibitions and Restrictions Authorized.
-The ordinances authorized by this section may permit prohibitions and restrictions: - (1) Of movements of people in public places, including directing and compelling the evacuation of all or part of the population from any stricken or threatened area within the governing body's jurisdiction, to prescribe routes, modes of transportation, and destinations in connection with evacuation; and to control ingress and egress of an emergency area, and the movement of persons within the area. - (2) Of the operation of offices, business establishments, and other places to or from which people may travel or at which they may congregate. - (3) Upon the possession, transportation, sale, purchase, and consumption of alcoholic beverages. - (4) Upon the possession, transportation, sale, purchase, storage, and use of dangerous weapons and substances, and gasoline.
-As used in this subdivision, the term 'dangerous weapon and substance' has the same meaning as it does under G.S.
-14-288.1. - (5) Upon other activities or conditions the control of which may be reasonably necessary to maintain order and protect lives or property during the state of emergency.
+- (a) Authority to Enact Prohibitions and Restrictions.
+The governing body of any municipality or county may enact ordinances designed to permit the imposition of prohibitions and restrictions within the emergency area during a state of emergency declared pursuant to G.S.
+166A-19.22.
+Authority to impose by declaration prohibitions and restrictions under this section, and to impose those prohibitions and restrictions at a particular time as appropriate, may be delegated by ordinance to the mayor of a municipality or to the chair of the board of county commissioners of a county. - (b) Type of Prohibitions and Restrictions Authorized.
+The ordinances authorized by this section may permit prohibitions and restrictions: - (1) Of movements of people in public places, including imposing a curfew; directing and compelling the voluntary or mandatory evacuation of all or part of the population from any stricken or threatened area within the governing body's jurisdiction; prescribing routes, modes of transportation, and destinations in connection with evacuation; and controlling ingress and egress of an emergency area, and the movement of persons within the area. - (2) Of the operation of offices, business establishments, and other places to or from which people may travel or at which they may congregate. - (3) Upon the possession, transportation, sale, purchase, and consumption of alcoholic beverages. - Upon the possession, transportation, sale, purchase, storage, and use of gasoline, and dangerous weapons and substances, except that this subdivision does not authorize prohibitions or restrictions on lawfully possessed firearms or ammunition.
+As used in this subdivision, the term "dangerous weapons and substances" has the same meaning as it does under G.S.
+14-288.1.
+As used in this subdivision, the term "firearm" has the same meaning as it does under G.S.
+14-409.39(2). - (5) Upon other activities or conditions the control of which may be reasonably necessary to maintain order and protect lives or property during the state of emergency.